RocketPartners/liftck-terraform-eu/README.md

 ├── rds
 │   ├── resource.tf...
 │   ├── ...
-├── redshift
+├── ...
-│   ├── resource.tf...
+│   ├── ...
 │   ├── ...
-├── #other components with their respective resources from prod infrastructure ├────── main.tf
+├────── main.tf
 └────── variables.tf
 ```
-`main.tf` stands up services by calling them via the module block and the '`resource.tf`' files within each service directory configures each service.
+`main.tf` stands up services by calling them via the module block and the '`resource.tf`' files within each service directory configures each service. `variable.tf` identifies variables within `main.tf` and `resource.tf` configurations. `outputs.tf` identifies values thare are needed to be passed to other services via variables (more about this explained below).

 an example of the main.tf:
 ```